Inflammation Lab @ UNC

 Prospective Graduate Students.

 M.S. (thesis track) and Ph.D. applications are continually reviewed by faculty of the School of Biological Sciences.
-However, there are currently no funded graduate student openings in the Inflammation Lab (updated September 7, 2018).
+However, all funded graduate student positions in the Inflammation Lab are currently filled (updated February 2020).

 We welcome new undergraduate researchers through several paths:

 - If you are interested in bench lab research, the Inflammation Lab accepts students who will commit at least two semesters of scheduled research through BIO 422.
 This requires contractual agreement of responsibilities, and a research product turned in each semester.